Jolin Tsai: 2002–2005: Magic, Castle, and J-Game

 On July 23, 2002, Tsai signed with Sony.
 On August 2, 2002, she released her book The Masque of the Princess & the Spirit of Knight, which sold over 50,000 copies in Taiwan.
 On March 7, 2003, she released her fifth studio album, Magic, produced by Bing Wang, Peter Lee, Jay Chou, Jamie Hsueh, and Huang Yi.
 The album fused pop, disco, funk, ballad, hip-hop, and British rock elements.
 It sold over 360,000 copies in Taiwan and 1.5 million copies across Asia, becoming the second best-selling album of the year in Taiwan and the highest-selling album by a female artist.
-It was nominated for Album of the Year at the 15th Golden Melody Awards, while Tsai was nominated for Best Female Mandarin Singer, and Baby Chung won Best Music Arrangement for the song "Prague Square".
+It was nominated for Album of the Year at the 15th Golden Melody Awards, while Tsai was nominated for Best Mandarin Female Singer, and Baby Chung won Best Music Arrangement for the song "Prague Square".

 On March 9, 2003, the television series Hi Working Girl, starring Tsai, premiered on CTV.
 On April 10, 2003, she performed the theme song "Angel of Love" and the interlude songs "Darkness" and "Sweetie" for the 2003 film Why Me, Sweetie?!.
 On June 14, 2003, she graduated from Fu Jen Catholic University with a bachelor's degree in English Literature.
 On September 10, 2003, she recorded the theme song "Warriors in Peace" for the 2003 film Warriors of Heaven and Earth.
 On September 15, 2003, she translated Madonna's children's book The English Roses into Chinese, later also translating five other books by Madonna.